DavidLineman/overtime-app/README.md

 - X Block non admin and guest users
 - X Email summary to manager for approval
 - x Needs to be documented if employee did not log overtime
-- Need to update end date when confirmed.
+- X Need to update end date when confirmed.
 - Need to update audit log status when item is rejected.
 - X Home icon
 - Update buttons on employee homepage